 Our Mentor MLK

-  Although deceased, Dr. Martin Luther King.
-Jr is our mentor.
+Although deceased, Dr. Martin Luther King, Jr. is our mentor.
 He thought so little of the hardships to himself and was about aiding others.
-We dedicate our company, thoughts, and passion to this true man of God who dedicated his life to others to make the world a better place for everyone, no matter his/her color, gender, nor nationality.
+We dedicate our company, work, and passion to this true man of God who dedicated his life to others to make the world a better place for everyone, no matter his/her color, gender, nor nationality.

 I Have a Dream Speech

 Dr. Martin Luther King, Jr.'s iconic I Have a Dream Speech was delivered during the March on Washington for Jobs and Freedom on August 28, 1963.

 Dr. Martin Luther King Jr.: (13:50)